 focus is to become a clear channel for the flow of

-now live and work in John Day, Oregon and show in
+now live and work in Colorado Springs, Colorado and

 artists role is to open the gap toward our highest

 evolution; to explore beyond known and mapped territories.